-In some cases swearing at the police on a protest could also amount to offensive language.
-However, the courts have said that police officers (along with other professionals who deal with vulnerable people like WINZ staff, teachers, nurses and doctors), should be expected to put up with a greater amount of abuse than ordinary members of the public.
-The judge will take this into account in deciding whether on balance your behaviour amounted to “offensive behvaiour”
+In some cases, swearing at the police on a protest could also amount to offensive language.
+However, the courts have said that police officers (along with other professionals who deal with vulnerable people like WINZ staff, teachers, nurses, and doctors), should be expected to put up with a greater amount of abuse than ordinary members of the public.
+The judge will take this into account in deciding whether on balance your behaviour amounted to “offensive behaviour”.

 Threatening a police officer could amount to the offence of assaulting a police officer, which is punishable by up to six months’ jail or a fine of up to $4,000.
 This is because an “assault” includes the threat of an assault.

 There are restrictions around when and where you can make noise.
 Your local council is responsible for deciding whether the noise is above a reasonable level.
 If a council noise control officer thinks you’re making too much noise at a protest, they could issue you an Excessive Noise Direction (END), ordering you to reduce the noise to a reasonable level.
-If you don’t immediately obey, the police can take away things that you’re using to make – for example, drums or a megaphone.
-For more information, see the chapter “Neighbourhood life”, under “”.
+If you don’t immediately obey, the police can take away things that you’re using to make noise – for example, drums or a megaphone (see: “Noise”).

 Damage to property

 You could be charged with wilful damage if you intentionally damage property.

 If you damage property accidently, you might also be responsible under the civil (non-criminal) law for paying for the damage.

 Can I throw things?
 What if I throw soft things?

 Glitter bombs, shoes, cream pies, and many other items have all been thrown in the name of different causes.
 Throwing things, even soft things, can legally be a criminal assault.